auth0/docs/articles/sso/current/index.md

 ## An overview of how SSO works with Auth0

-In the case of SSO with Auth0, the *Central Service* is the Auth0 Authorization Server.
+In the case of SSO with Auth0, the **Central Service** is the Auth0 Authorization Server.

-Let's look at how the SSO flow looks when using Auth0 and a user visits your application for the first time:
+Let's look at an example of how the SSO flow looks when using Auth0 and the [Lock](/libraries/lock) widget and a user visits your application for the first time:

 1. Your application will redirect the user to the Auth0 Hosted Login page where they can log in.
 1. Auth0 will check to see whether there is an existing SSO cookie.